hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 494

-O mankind, fear your Lord Who created you from a single soul, and created from it its mate, and from both of them created countless men and women.
+O people, fear your Lord Who created you from a single soul, and created from it its mate, and from both of them created countless men and women.
 Fear Allah in Whose name you ask one another, and be mindful of your kinship ties, for Allah is ever Watchful over you.

 # 495